-The SECR 2-Plank ballast wagon lasted a very long time, from the mid 1910’s through to the 1970’s – as a result, it has been produced by Rapido but also as an STL by Steve Robertson and uploaded to G1-3D.uk here.
+The SECR 2-Plank ballast wagon lasted a very long time, from the mid 1910’s through to the 1970’s – as a result, it has been produced by Rapido in 4mm, but also as an STL by Steve Robertson and uploaded to G1-3D.uk here.

 Brake Gear